David Verl Woodside, 77, of Littleton, passed away at 3:40PM, Sunday, February 23, 2020, at his home.

 Services will be at 10:00 AM, Friday, February 28, 2020, at the Wood Funeral Home in Rushville, with Pastors Charla Meyers, Rob Kirkham and Kevin Parker officiating.
 Interment will follow in the Neidy Cemetery, located near the family farm in Littleton Township.
 Visitation will be from 5:00 PM to 7:00 PM, Thursday, February 27, 2020, at the Wood Funeral Home in Rushville.
 Memorials are suggested the MDH Hospice, Littleton United Methodist Church or the McDonough County Special Recreation Association.

-To plant a tree in memory of David Verl Woodside, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of David Verl Woodside, please visit our floral store.

 525 Grant Street, Macomb IL 61455